PeeperLab/CopywriteR/README.md

     ENCODER(bamFolder, destinationFolder, referenceFolder, whichControl, ncpu, captureRegionsBedFile)

-CNAprofile performs segmentation, calling and plotting of copy number profiles using the CGHcall package.
+plotCNA performs segmentation, calling and plotting of copy number profiles using the CGHcall package.

-    CNAprofile(destinationFolder)
+    plotCNA(destinationFolder)

 For more details see R-package manual.
 Alternatively, one of the following commands can be used to show help files for the corresponding function:

     > ?preENCODER
     > ?ENCODER
-    > ?CNAprofile
+    > ?plotCNA

 ## Contact